Remote Learning Overview

 - A check-in with the same adult each week for one-on-one support

-Students are learning five days a week from their homes with a combination of live (synchronous) full-class instruction and small group instruction, as well as independent (asynchronous) learning activities.
-Familes please take note of our Screens On policy (PDF) for remote learners.
+Students who selected the remote learning model are learning five days a week from their homes through live (synchronous) full-class instruction and small group instruction.
+Families please take note of our Screens On policy (PDF) for remote learners.

 Remote Learning Frequently Asked Questions

-Families can take advantage of the following through the Internet Essentials sponsorship program:
+Families have taken advantage of the following through the Internet Essentials sponsorship program:

 - Low-Cost Computer.
 Customers can purchase a low-cost computer